Tiyenti/Tiyenti.github.io/_posts/2022-08-26-ttt-iidx-entrymodel-problems.md

 behavioural change, and just using a different adapter might not work.
 I'd also need to find an adapter that functioned, which might take time and money.

-## Other attepted fixes, and trying to see if the controller even worked
+## Other attempted fixes, and trying to see if the controller even worked
 I did attempt some other potential solutions that I could think of, but none of these did
 anything: